HermeticaLabs/oculus-geometry/README.en.md

-> Versión en español disponible en README.md

 # Oculus Geometry

-**Oculus Geometry** is an interactive and contemplative visual instrument focused on geometry, time, and mathematical motion.

-The project functions as a living perceptual piece: a space where forms, orbits, and numerical relationships unfold without imposed narrative, inviting observation, pause, and personal interpretation.

-This repository corresponds to an open demonstrative version, intended to:

-- Document the visual behavior of the system
-- Share an interactive geometric experience
-- Serve as an experimental and contemplative foundation
+*Interactive and contemplative visual instrument*

-The conceptual and evolutionary core of the system is part of a broader line of research and is not exposed in this repository.

 ---

+## Description

+**Oculus Geometry** is an interactive visual instrument focused on the exploration of geometry, time, and mathematical motion.
+It operates as a living perceptual piece: a space where forms, orbits, and numerical relationships unfold without imposed narrative, inviting observation, pause, and personal interpretation.

+The system does not aim to represent physical phenomena nor to optimize immediate visual impact.
+Instead, it prioritizes structural coherence, temporal reproducibility, and contemplative experience.

+---

+## Repository Scope

+This repository corresponds to a **demonstrative and open version** of the project.
+Its purpose is to:

+* Document the visual behavior of the system
+* Share an interactive geometric experience
+* Serve as an experimental and contemplative base

+The **conceptual and evolutionary core** of *Oculus Geometry* belongs to a broader line of research and **is intentionally not exposed** in this repository.

+This repository represents a **conscious boundary**, not the complete instrument.

+---

 ## Concept

-Oculus Geometry explores:
+*Oculus Geometry* explores:

-- Geometric relationships driven by mathematical constants
+* Geometric relationships driven by mathematical constants
-- Time as a scalable and perceptual parameter
+* Time as a scalable and perceptual parameter
-- Visual coherence through minimal interaction
+* Visual coherence through minimal interaction
-- Long-term reproducibility over immediate effects
+* Long-term reproducibility over immediate effects

-The project prioritizes structural clarity over feature accumulation.
+The project prioritizes structural clarity over the accumulation of features.

 ---

-## Status
+## Project Status

-- Public demo: **available**
-- System core: **intentionally absent**
+* **Public demo:** available
+* **System core:** intentionally absent
-- Architecture: **designed for long-term growth**
+* **Architecture:** designed for long-term growth

-This repository represents a **boundary**, not the complete instrument.

 ---

-## Authorship and License
+## Authorship

 **Oculus Geometry**
-© 2025 Cristian Valeria Bravo
+© 2025–2026 Cristian Valeria Bravo

-Developed under the *Hermetica Labs* project.
+Developed under the **Hermetica Labs** project

-Licensed under **Creative Commons BY-NC-ND 4.0**

-Permitted:
-- Viewing and executing the code

-Not permitted:
-- Modifying the work
-- Commercial use
-- Redistribution of derivative versions

-Without explicit authorization from the author.

 ---

-## Notes
+## License

-This project is part of an ongoing line of research.
+This project is distributed under the following license:

-Documentation and scope may evolve over time. ation and scope may evolve, but authorship and intent remain constant.
+**Creative Commons Attribution–NonCommercial–NoDerivatives 4.0 International**
+(CC BY-NC-ND 4.0)

+### Permitted:

+* Viewing and executing the code
+* Sharing the work unmodified, with attribution

+### Not permitted:

+* Commercial use
+* Modification of the work
+* Redistribution of derivative versions

+Any use not explicitly covered by this license requires prior authorization from the author.

+---

+## Note

+*Oculus Geometry* should not be interpreted as a library, a generic visualizer, or a scientific simulation.
+It is an **algorithmic contemplative instrument**, conceived to be observed rather than controlled, and tuned rather than optimized.